roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© My kids had always attended church with me.
+My kids had always attended church with me.
 But this time they resisted going to church, only giving in after I'd pleaded with them, almost whining.
 I wondered what this meant, nearly apoplectic about the prospect of my children finding out what I'd been going through and losing all their respect for me, maybe church could cleanse me of my sins and thoughts.
 I was sweating profusely the whole drive to church, alone in my car, the kids insisting on driving themselves over separately.
 The kids and I got to church just as the first hymn was playing.

  As hymn after hymn played, I began to feel rejuvenated.
 I felt the old me coming back.
 The preacher gave a lengthy sermon on inner strength and resisting temptation.
 I felt as though he was speaking directly to me and my resolve became even stronger.